arithmetica-org/arithmetica/README.md

 # Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-After making changes, please run the program's test suite by changing the `ENABLE_TESTS` option to `ON`, deleting the `build/` folder and recompiling.
+After making changes, please run the program's test suite by changing the `ENABLE_TESTS` option to `ON`, deleting the `build/` folder, and recompiling.

 Please make sure to update tests as appropriate.